jdetaeye/cx_Freeze-Wheels/README.md

 2. Install the Wheel package with `pip install wheel`.
 3. Either clone the cx_Freeze repository or download a [snapshot of the lastest version](https://bitbucket.org/anthony_tuininga/cx_freeze/downloads).
+4. If you also want to build Windows services with cx_Freeze, you need to go through the following steps to build the dependency package cx_Logging:
+   a.
+Download the source code from (https://sourceforge.net/projects/cx-logging/files/2.1/)
+   b.
+Expand the source in a folder next to the folder where you expanded the cx_Freeze code
+   c.
+Build the package with `python setup.py bdist`
 4. Build the Wheel with `python setup.py bdist_wheel`.
 You'll find the result in the `dist` directory.
 5. Now you can install the created (or downloaded) Wheel with